kamranahmedse/developer-roadmap/src/data/roadmaps/cyber-security/content/sandboxing@SLKwuLHHpC7D1FqrpPRAe.md

 ## Benefits of Sandboxing

-- Sandboxes can be used not only for testing but also for other purposes like project integration, quality assurance, and even customer demonstrations.

 - Enhanced network safety and the ability to safely test, monitor, and analyze potentially harmful code without exposing the network to risks.

 - Sandboxing is particularly effective against zero-day threats, which are new and previously unknown threats that standard security measures might miss.